How Much Does It Cost to Build a Website for a Small Business

 Business website cost by industry

-For very large or feature-rich businesses — for example large ecommerce operations or sites with many integrations — the cost climbs as functionality grows.
+For very large or feature-rich businesses, for example, large ecommerce operations or sites with many integrations.
+The cost climbs as functionality grows.

 Website Cost Breakdown by Type and Complexity